rust-lang/book/src/ch19-06-macros.md

 Valid pattern syntax in macro definitions is different than the pattern syntax covered in Chapter 18 because macro patterns are matched against Rust code structure rather than values.
-Let’s walk through what the pattern pieces in Listing 19-28 mean; for the full macro pattern syntax, see [the reference].
+Let’s walk through what the pattern pieces in Listing 19-28 mean; for the full macro pattern syntax, see the [Rust Reference][ref].

-[the reference]: ../reference/macros-by-example.html
+[ref]: ../reference/macros-by-example.html

-First, a set of parentheses encompasses the whole pattern.
-A dollar sign (`$`) is next, followed by a set of parentheses that captures values that match the pattern within the parentheses for use in the replacement code.
+First, we use a set of parentheses to encompass the whole pattern.
+We use a dollar sign (`$`) to declare a variable in the macro system that will contain the Rust code matching the pattern.
+The dollar sign makes it clear this is a macro variable as opposed to a regular Rust variable.
+Next comes a set of parentheses that captures values that match the pattern within the parentheses for use in the replacement code.
 Within `$()` is `$x:expr`, which matches any Rust expression and gives the expression the name `$x`.

 The comma following `$()` indicates that a literal comma separator character could optionally appear after the code that matches the code in `$()`.
 The `*`